KusumaJ/SimpleMicroservices/README.md

-### This is for the first assignment if the course CS4153 - Cloud Computing at Columbia University ☁️
+### This is the first assignment of CS4153 - Cloud Computing at Columbia University ☁️

 #### Check out the demo: